Ary-an/amazon-payment-backend/README.md

    Please install [NodeJS >= 10.15.0](https://nodejs.org/en/download/).
 Which automatically installs NPM.
 If you already have them, you're good to go.

 Once you have the [Prerequisites](#prerequisites) covered:
-1. Clone this repository from GitLab onto your local computer.
+1. Clone this repository from GitHub onto your local computer.

     ```sh
     $ git clone https://github.com/Ary-an/amazon-payment-backend